Home

 • Define the general strategies you will use (keeping in mind your target market’s need and wants and your business' product or service benefits.

-• Define the marketing mix:
+• Define marketing mix:

 • Product or Service: Features, advantages, benefits, specifications, improvements, problems/challenges.